treed8887/CIS635Project/Project-TylerReed.md

 thresholds for the `temp` and `vo2 max` vitals to be more at risk.
 Naturally, this makes sense and is encouraging as this pattern may aid in health-related decisions.
 However, the fact that the mean of the `throat` distribution is most likely to be at risk is concerning when considered alone.
-The `bpSys' seems to be show a pattern of higher risk when higher the value.
+The `bpSys` seems to be show a pattern of higher risk when higher the value.